 The following table indicates the expected image quality performance of SALT (in terms of the FWHM and enclosed energy diameters (50% and 80%) of the PSF for different DIMM seeing values (all V-band).
 The PSF is basically described by a modified Moffat function.

 Seeing at average telescope airmass

-The proposers should realise that it is the first column number being inserted as “seeing” into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR; the actual IQ may be slightly better than the expected value tabulated (cf. Fig. 4).
-The simulators also use the same convention, a Zenith value is inserted, which the tool automatically corrects for the airmass.
+The proposers should realise that it is the first column number that has to be inserted as “seeing” into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR; the actual IQ may be slightly better than the expected value tabulated (cf. Fig. 4).
+The simulators automatically correct the inserted seeing at zenith for the airmass.

 The statistics from the SAAO DIMM in Sutherland have been compiled for previous semesters and are shown in the Table below.

 For reference, and to aid choices on observing constraints, the Table below shows the probability of having a given (or better) seeing based on all the available seeing statistics: